Surfing In Mount Maunganui; Here’s Everything You Need To Know…

 Ideal for surfing for the very first time.

-BEST SURF SCHOOL IN MOUNT MAUNGANUI
+LEARNING TO SURF IN THE MOUNT

-They've broken everything down into easy to digest bite sized chunks which you're taught through step by step.
+We've broken everything down into easy to digest bite sized chunks which you're taught through step by step.

 Simple, and incredibly effective.